The R package COMPoissonReg supports Conway-Maxwell

 [1] Error in equitest.zicmpfit(zicmp.out): Some elements of gamma were

-[2] fixed, chi-squared test for equidispersion not defined
+[2] fixed, chi-squared test for equidispersion not defined Because we fixed \(\gamma =

-throws an error instead of proceeding with an equidispersion test.
+equitest function throws an error instead of proceeding

-function behaves similarly as in CMP
+The predict function behaves similarly as in CMP

-type here also includes a
+regression; however, the link type here also includes a

-column with the estimated pi.
+column with the estimated \(p_i\).

 > y.hat = predict(zicmp.out) ## Fitted values based on ecmp